daveRendon/wikiazure-podcast/_posts/2019-11-07-episode-03-msignite-crushing-certifications-josue-vidal.md

 <script src="https://www.buzzsprout.com/704541/2074521-microsoft-ignite-2019-crushing-azure-certifications-with-mvp-josue-vidal.js?player=small" type="text/javascript" charset="utf-8"></script>
 </p>
 <p style="font-style: oblique;font-weight: bolder;">
-This episode was recorded during Microsoft Ignite 2019, Microsoft is giving away Microsoft Surface Earbuds headphones to our listeners.
-To participate, visit <a href="https://aka.ms/PodcastSweepstakes" target="_blank">https://aka.ms/PodcastSweepstakes</a> before December 15, 2019.</p>
+This episode was recorded during Microsoft Ignite 2019,The event organizers are giving you a chance to win one of 10 Surface Earbuds just for listening to this recording!
+To be in the chance to win, visit <a href="https://aka.ms/PodcastSweepstakes" target="_blank">https://aka.ms/PodcastSweepstakes</a> and complete your details.
+Entries close 11:59 p.m.
+Pacific Time on December 15, 2019.</p>

 On this episode we will discuss with MVP Josue Vidal the strategies to pass your Azure Certifications and what to do in case you fail the exam.